Toddlers: Your Game Plan for the Terrific Twos

 Your Toddler's Developmental Tasks:

-Learning how to stay connected to you while he becomes himself.
+- Learning how to stay connected to you while he asserts his own needs and wants.

-Development of Agency (sense of oneself as a powerful, competent person able to act upon the world).
+- Development of Agency -- a Sense of oneself as a powerful, competent person able to act successfully to get one's needs met.

 Your Parenting Challenge: